-If you’re trying to practice snake control by your own in your garden, we remind you to be careful.
+If you’re trying to practice snake control on your own in your garden, we remind you to be careful.
 Because unfortunately, snakes love to hang out in areas that are covered in a dense array of plants.

 They are naturally drawn to spots where there is plenty of foliage that can serve as camouflage while they sneak up close enough to strike their prey.
-So, to prevent snake sighting in your garden continue reading the tips we have for you.
+So, to prevent snake sightings in your garden continue reading the tips we have for you.

 How to practice snake control in your garden?

 - Clean the hedges and bushes

 - Check for gaps or holes

 Mow and clear the lawn

 Snakes love to slither through tall grass undetected.
 Piles of rocks and wood have crevices that make a perfect spot for snakes to hide.
 So, clean up the ground in your yard, remove all the unwanted debris, and mow the grass regularly.